-Off Topic: Dungeons and Dragons 101: a beginner’s guide to the tabletop roleplaying game
+Dungeons and Dragons 101: A beginner’s guide to the tabletop roleplaying game

 Dungeons and Dragons is more popular now than it has been in years, if not more popular than it has ever been.
 With the advent of real play streaming and podcasts like Critical Role, The Adventure Zone, Oxventure and others (heck, even we did a D&D podcast) more people are interested in getting into Dungeons and Dragons than I can remember ever seeing before.
 And I’ve been playing for almost thirty seven years now.